 The rider of an upright bike remains hunched over.
 The neck and the back also remains slightly bent.
 This position may leave the rider with upper body muscle soreness.
 The position also enhances body fatigue and the rider may be forced to exercise for a shorter period of time.

 The seat of a recumbent bike helps the user stay in a naturally reclined position where his head and back remain unbent.
 The seat is comfortable in that the rider may ride for long without experiencing butt pains and aches.
 People with lower back problems and/or neck pain also enjoy using the recumbent as further complications are not expected.

 An upright bike’s seat forces the rider to lean forward while bending the back and neck slightly.
 Leaning is necessary for body support by the arms.
 This may create back and neck pains.
 The butt might also pain and ache as it supports much weight.
 An upright bike may not be friendly to those with back problems and/or neck pains.

 A recumbent bike allows only one riding position.
 This is the naturally inclined body position.
-The seat can be adjusted to various levels but will never change the riding position.
-The recumbent may therefore be restrictive in terms of changing body positions.
+The seat has adjusted to various levels but will never change the riding position.
+The recumbent may, therefore, be restrictive in terms of changing body positions.
 Working out on some muscles which require a standing position may not be possible.

 Your exercising goal matters most.
 The effectiveness of the bike will always not help you get your desired shape if you are not working hard.
 Choose a bike which best suits you depending on your needs.
 For those looking for a cheap exercise bike, the upright one is the best.